RonanMDONeill/FYP/README.md

 ## How to Run
 PaperMill is a Django-based web app that connects to a Neo4j database.
 To setup the project, follow the list of instructions below: <br>
 1. A virtual environment should be setup using the libraries listed in the requirements.txt file
-2. Install he latest version of Neo4j
+2. Install the latest version of Neo4j
 3. To begin the data preprocessing, download the DBLP_V11 dataset from [here](https://lfs.aminer.cn/misc/dblp.v11.zip).
 If you wish to skip the preprocessing, the cleaned data can be downloaded from [here](https://drive.google.com/drive/folders/1tKbVttaWletlF1uTqj_dvNqc9cn2eNWl).
 If you chose to skip the preprocessing, move to step 5
 4. Run the RUNME.ipynb from the virtual environment
     1. If your system has sufficient memory free to hold the similarity matrix (>4GB):